disanv03/c_scripts/the_c_programming_language/quotes.md

 > "[...]
 Because C arrays begin at position zero, indexes will be zero or positive, and so a negative value like -1 is convenient for signaling failure."

 > "A program is just a set of definition of variables and functions.
-Communication between the functions is by arguments and values returned by the functions, and through external variables.
+Communication between the functions is by arguments and values returned by the functions, and through external variables."

 ####  External Variables

 > "A C program consists of a set of external objects, which are either variables or functions.
 The adjective 'external' is used in contrast to 'internal', which describes the arguments and variables defined inside functions."